VortexisTV/Git-Graph/STEPS.md

 6. Add "Can't fret over every egg" to README.md
 5. Add "Nanomachines, son." to README.md
-4. Add "One day every person in this nation will control their OWN destiny." to README.md
+4. Add "One day every person in this nation will control their OWN destiny." to README.md Merge "bug-fix-experimental" into "bug-fix"
+3. Add "A land of the truely free, damnit" to README.md